 Thankfully, Intuitive Eating is a skill that you can absolutely learn!
-Our dynamite Registered Dietitians, Brandi Koch, MA, RD and Amy Reynolds, RD, CDE, are experts on Intuitive Eating and can help you incorporate this no-diet approach to eating into your day-to-day relationship with food.
+Our dynamite Registered Dietitian, Amy Reynolds, RD, CDE, is an expert on Intuitive Eating and can help you incorporate this no-diet approach to eating into your day-to-day relationship with food.
 There are several options for learning this:

 Attend our 2-day workshops.
 The nutritional portion of these workshops takes an in-depth look at the principles of intuitive eating and teaches you how exactly to apply these principles to every aspect of food – from stocking the kitchen to cooking to eating.
 The group also has the opportunity to practice these skills together alongside the dietitian.